-3.3.9 That in significant groundwater recharge areas (as shown on Maps 12A and 12B), highly vulnerable aquifers (as shown on Map 7) and significant surface water contribution areas (as shown on Map 12B) best management practices are encouraged for all development proposals that involve:

-- a. manufacturing, handling, and/or storage of organic solvents and dense non-aqueous phase liquids; and - b. application, storage, and/or handling of road salt on private roadways, parking lots, and pedestrian walkways while recognizing that maintaining public safety is paramount.

-3.3.10 That major development may be permitted within key hydrologic areas of the Protected Countryside where it has been demonstrated that the hydrologic functions, including groundwater and surface water quality and quantity, of these areas shall be protected and, where possible, improved or restored through:

-- a. the identification of planning, design and construction practices and techniques; - b. meeting other criteria and direction set out in the applicable watershed planning or subwatershed plan; and - c. meeting any applicable provincial standards, guidelines and procedures.

-3.3.11 That major development may be permitted within key hydrologic areas of the Protected Countryside when major development is a new or expanding building or structure for agricultural uses, agriculture-related uses or on-farm diversified uses where the total impervious surface does not exceed 10% of the lot.

-3.3.12 To work with the Province, local municipalities, conservation authorities and other relevant agencies within the Permit to Take Water process to ensure the conservation, protection and wise use and management of the water resources in the Region.
+- 3.3.9 That major development may be permitted within key hydrologic areas of the Protected Countryside where it has been demonstrated that the hydrologic functions, including groundwater and surface water quality and quantity, of these areas shall be protected and, where possible, improved or restored through: - a.
+The identification of planning, design and construction practices and techniques; - b.
+Meeting other criteria and direction set out in the applicable watershed planning or subwatershed plan; and - c.
+Meeting any applicable provincial standards, guidelines and procedures. - 3.3.10 That major development may be permitted within key hydrologic areas of the Protected Countryside when major development is a new or expanding building or structure for agricultural uses, agriculture-related uses or on-farm diversified uses where the total impervious surface does not exceed 10% of the lot. - 3.3.11 To work with the Province, local municipalities, conservation authorities, Indigenous communities and other relevant agencies within the Permit to Take Water process to ensure the conservation, protection and wise use and management of the water resources in the Region.

-3.3.1 AQUIFER VULNERABILITY
+AQUIFER VULNERABILITY